 As you walk past a park, have you ever wondered what happens to the fallen leaves, branches, and flowers scattered on the ground?
 They won’t just sit there forever but instead, they will slowly break down, thanks to a group of organisms called decomposers.
-Decomposers are like nature’s hidden cleanup crew!
-But what exactly do they do, and why are they so important?
-Let’s find out more about decomposition!

 What is Decomposition?

 Decomposition is the process in which dead matter is broken down into simpler substances.
-These simpler substances are then returned to the soil as mineral salts and nutrients, where plants can absorb them for their growth
+These simpler substances are then returned to the soil as mineral salts and nutrients, where plants can absorb them for their growth.

-2023/ Primary 6/ Prelims/ Ai Tong School
+Let’s examine this question on Decomposition: 2023/ Primary 6/ Prelims/ Ai Tong School

 30. Alvin put some dead leaves and a small amount of damp soil in a glass jar as shown below.